rietta-inc/guides/deployment.md

 ## Heroku

+use Heroku CLI or `git push heroku master` or use heroku dashboard to set up deploy via github.

 ## Capistrano (targeting Linode, Rackspace, etc)

 Generally this requires having your ssh public key distributed to the servers in question, which might also involve an entry in your local `~/.ssh/config` file.
 After that, it should be automatic or interactively guided by running `$YOUR_PROJECT_ROOT/bin/deploy`